nhduong1203/Speech-Lab/Tutorial/1. Speech Augmentation/SpeechAug.md

 augmented_sound = transform(data, sample_rate=16000)
 ipd.Audio(augmented_sound, rate=sampling_rate)
 ```

+**Note:** Phase vocoding is used here, but it can degrade audio quality by blurring transients, changing timbre, and distorting pitch.
+This may lead to reduced sharpness, clarity, or naturalness, especially at extreme settings.

 ### Shift pitch

 Pitch shifting is a technique in audio processing that alters the pitch of an audio signal without changing its duration.

-Under the hood this does time stretching (by phase vocoding) followed by resampling.
-Note that phase vocoding can degrade audio quality by "smearing" transient sounds, altering the timbre of harmonic sounds, and distorting pitch modulations.
-This may result in a loss of sharpness, clarity, or naturalness in the transformed audio.
 ```
 from audiomentations import PitchShift